Are Walk-In Tubs Tax Deductible?

 Can I deduct my walk-in tub from my taxes?

 You can deduct the price of a walk-in tub from your taxes as long as your tub is considered medically necessary, which would make it a medical expense.
-The IRS generally sees the installation of a walk-in tub as a capital improvement to your home since it becomes part of the property.
+Otherwise, the IRS generally sees the installation of a walk-in tub as a capital improvement to your home since it becomes part of the property.

 » RELATED: Tax deductible home improvements